-I brought a pee sample with me just in case Lilly might have a urine infection because she was wetting the bed and going to the toilet so much.
+I brought a pee sample with me just in case she might have a urine infection because she was wetting the bed and going to the toilet so much.
 The doctor took the sample and said he was checking for sugars as she may have diabetes.
-Sugars were found in her wee so we were sent to Brighton's children’s hospital.
-We arrived just before 10am and was seen straightaway by the nurse.
+Sugars were found in her wee so we were sent to Brighton children’s hospital.
+We arrived just before 10am and were seen straight away by the nurse.
 She explained they needed to take some blood samples from Lilly to confirm if she was Type one diabetic.

 We got taken to a private room.
-When the nurse came back she explained that they needed to put Lilly on a drip and that her blood levels were at 42 and that she needed insulin and she was very poorly.
-I remember asking the nurse "how poorly is she" as Lilly seemed ok to me as she was sitting up happy.
-The nurse then explained that Lilly’s sugar levels shouldn’t be higher than 13 maximum and that Lilly was at 42.
+When the nurse came back she explained that they needed to put Lilly on a drip and that her blood sugar levels were at 42, that she needed insulin and was very poorly.
+I remember asking the nurse "how poorly is she" as Lilly seemed OK to me as she was sitting up and happy.
+The nurse then explained that Lilly’s sugar levels shouldn’t be higher than 13 maximum.

 Could I have prevented this?

 The guilt rushed over me.
 Is this my fault?
 I should have spotted it earlier, given her more attention and spent more time with her.
 Had I given her too many treats?
 Could I have prevented this?
 All these question were going round in my head.